jimdigriz/debian-mssp4/README.md

 **WARNING:** `gparted-live-0.24.0-2-amd64.iso` seems to lock up after a few minutes of running, you do *NOT* want this midway through the resize.
 All I can recommend is 'be quick', sorry.

-Once shrunk, you should test that you can still boot into Windows, and if you can, we are ready to move on.
+Once shrunk, you should test that you can still boot into Windows, and if you can, we are ready to move on (though you may wish to first go back into Window and re-enable hibernation, the paging file and Bitlocker).
 If not, you will have to figure out what is wrong.

 For reference, my partition table looks like: